wallenc/deployAKS/Guides/Generate Certificate Requests for Helm, Tiller, and the Ingress Controller.md

     New-AKSCertificateRequest.ps1 -webServerCertTemplateName webserver -certOutPath C:\Temp\Certs -applicationNameFQDN demo.azure.com

-The resulting output directory will contain an .rsp, .req, .cer, and .pfx for Helm, Tiller, and your application fqdn.
+The resulting output directory will contain an .rsp, .req, .cer, and .pfx file for Helm, Tiller, and your application fqdn.
 Additionally, the Trusted Root CA certificate will be exported and labeled rootCA.cer.
 You can safely delete all of the files except the .pfx and rootCA.cer.

 ## Manual cert generation
 Use this process if you prefer not to use Powershell to generate the requests as outlined in the previous section